wp-plugins/wplike2get/readme.txt

 = How can I hide a social network on only one specific post/page? = Use the following options in the shortcode: facebook="false", twitter="false" or gplusone="false"

+= How can I add the ability to like a facebook fanpage? = Add the attribute *like_url* to your shortcode and add the url to it.
+If you want to like different things for every social network, use *facebook_url*, *twitter_url* or *gplusone_url*.

 == Changelog ==

+= 1.2.8 | 23.10.2014 =
+* add the possibility to like any URL via custom shortcode (facebook_url, twitter_url, gplusone_url)
+* add spanish translation (thanks to Andrew Kurtis from webhostinghub.com for the translation)
+* minify and combine all javascript files for better performance

+= 1.2.7 | 20.01.2014 =
+* adding google analytics universal tracking
+* remove the option where you can select your google analytics version.
+Most of you don't know the version, it is detected automatically now

 = 1.2.6 | 21.10.2013 =
 * fixed a copy & paste bug. sorry!